MrWolfZ/simplux/README.md

 ### core

+- add a function that "activates" subscriptions which has to be called during app initialization
+- add a `resetSimplux` function that resets all modules to their initial state (useful for SSR)
+- add a `combineSelectors` utility function
 - add a `subscribe` function to selectors to get notified of value changes
-- add a `combineSelectors` utility function

 ### testing